Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 There are opportunities for you to sit back and relax for a moment whilst exploring Comuna 13.
 Depending on your schedule, you may want to enjoy a beer or juice while you take in the views, and soak up the atmosphere.

 I recommend you visit on a weekday if you plan to do these extra activities.
-Doing a special guided tour like this one will also give you the chance to experience one of the coffee shops and bars in the community, but you may only get chance to pass through each part for a very short time.
+Doing a special guided tour like this one will also give you the chance to experience one of the coffee shops and bars in the community, but you may only get the chance to pass through each part for a very short time.

 Comuna 13 Medellín Tour